risingwavelabs/risingwave-docs-legacy/docs/sql/create-source/create-source-kafka-redpanda.md

 To learn more about Confluent Schema Registry and how to set up a Schema Registry, refer to the [Confluent Schema Registry documentation](https://docs.confluent.io/platform/current/schema-registry/index.html).

+### Schema evolution

+Based on the compatibility type that is configured for the schema registry, some changes are allowed without changing the schema to a different version.
+In this case, RisingWave will continue using the original schema definition.
+To use a newer version of the writer schema in RisingWave, you need to drop and recreate the source.

+To learn about compatibility types for Schema Registry and the changes allowed, see [Compatibility Types](https://docs.confluent.io/platform/current/schema-registry/avro.html#compatibility-types).

 ## TLS/SSL encryption and SASL authentication